 - Zuchinni & Potato Pancakes - In case your garden was overflowing with zuchinni, shred them with some potatoes and top them with creme fraiche.

 There's always a few things that just sound really good to me that I think you might like to eat right now.
-And it's my blog, so I can add them if I want to.
+Things that are in season like nuts, things that grow underground like peanuts, or things that just sound awesome.
 I hope you enjoy them as much as I do.

 - Chestnut Soup - Nuts are abundant this time of year, and this soup is surprisingly good.